Working with uDALES facet data in MATLAB¶

 field.

-convert_fac_to_field(OBJ, var) converts the facet variable var
+convert_facflx_to_field(OBJ, var, facsec, dz) converts the facet variable var

-to a 3D field density.
+to a 3D field density for all facets.

-fld = obj.convert_fac_to_field(var);
+fld = obj.convert_facflx_to_field(var, sim.facsec.c, sim.dzt);

 This function assigns facet data to a density in a 3D field, which is useful for assessing plane-average distributed stresses [1] as well as the multi-scale analysis proposed by Van Reeuwijk and Huang [2].
 For example, we can convert the time-averaged heat flux Havt to a 3d density field as follows.

-rhoH = sim.convert_fac_to_field(Havt,sim.facsec.c,sim.dzt);
+rhoH = sim.convert_facflx_to_field(Havt,sim.facsec.c,sim.dzt);

 % let's check whether the integrals of the 2D and 3D fields match: